Willysc10/ThreeExamples/README.md

-# ThreeExamples: Autonomous EdgeCloud Nexus for Streaming Data Processing
+#  EdgeCloud Nexus for Streaming Data Processing

 > "Unlock the full potential of your data, anywhere, anytime, with the power of autonomous edge computing."